skx/purple/README.md

 | `now` | Raise immediately.                                      |
 |`clear`| Clear the alert immediately.                            |

+> **NOTE**: Submitting an update which misses any of the expected fields is an error.

 ## Notifications

 There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
 Instead the default alerting behaviour is to simply dump the details of the raised/re-raised alert to the console.

 It is assumed you will have your own local preferred mechanism for sending the alerts, be it SMS, PushOver, email, or something else.
-To implement your notification method you'll need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module, using [the Local.pm.sample](https://github.com/skx/purple/blob/master/lib/Alerts/Notifier/Local.pm.sample) module as an example.
+To implement your notification method you'll need to override the `notify` subroutine in the `lib/Alerts/Notifier/Local.pm` module, using [the sample Local.pm modules](https://github.com/skx/purple/blob/master/lib/Alerts/Notifier/) as examples.
 The `bin/alerter` script will invoke that method if it is present, if it is not then alerts in the `raised` state will merely be dumped ot the console.

 The `bin/alert` script handles the state-transitions as you would expect:

 * Select all alerts which have a raise-time of "now".
     * Send the a notification for each alert-event.
     * Change the state to "`raised`".
 * Select all alerts which are in state `raised`.
    * Re-notify if it has been over a minute since the last notification.
 * Delete all alerts in a cleared state.

 ## Installation

-Before you begin you'll almost certainly want to populate the notification-module `lib/Alerts/Notifier/Local.pm`, to ensure your alerts are actually sent somewhere.
+Before you begin you'll want to populate the notification-module `lib/Alerts/Notifier/Local.pm`, to ensure your alerts are actually sent somewhere.
 Otherwise installation should be straight-forward:

 * Ensure that the web-UI & submission service is launched, and restarted on failure, by executing `./run`.